mxdi9i7/book/en-US/getting-started.md

 Imagine the whole process described in the section above happens simultaneously with millions of users at the same time.
 Wechat for instance had a record signup count of 200,000 per day.
 The server would need to process millions of data sent to the server

+## 1.3 Picking an editor and a browser

+### Editor

+There are many great editors online that have robust features and huge user base.
+For this series we will stick to Visual Studio Code by Microsoft to write our programs.
+The latest version can be downloaded here: link

+### Browser

+You may be familiar with many of the largest internet browsers in the market, there are Firefox, Internet Explorer \(emmmm\), Edge, Safari, Chrome and many others.
+We will be using Chrome to test all of our programs covered in this series.
+The reasons being that:

+1. Chrome has more than 60% market share in internet browsers and its ever increasing
+2. Chrome has the latest Javascript engine and is compatible with most of the latest features in web development
+3. It  is likely that you will have to write additional compatibility code for other major browsers, but Chrome is a good place to start.
+If your program can run on Chrome, you have have already solved 60% of the problem

+Latest version of Chrome browser can be downloaded here: link

+## 1.4 Working space setup

+### Folder structure

+For HTML pages, you should create a new folder and save it in a convenient directory \(probably your desktop\).
+Create a new file called `index.html` in that folder and you will be ready to start  learning!